For decades, doctors have known that certain habits and lifestyle choices can increase peoples chances of developing cancer.

 The new research shows that alcohol causes nearly six percent of U.S. cancer cases, but the solution may not be as simple as cutting out alcohol altogether.

-Alcohol [overconsumption] is not good for liver health, but there's also data to suggest that moderate intake of red wine is a health benefit.
-Whatever your personal view of life is, consider everything in moderation.
+Alcohol [overconsumption] is not good for liver health, but there's also data to suggest that moderate intake of red wine is a health benefit, says Dr. Socinski.
+So were at risk of shouting out conflicting messages alcohol is bad versus alcohol is good.

 5. Limit Exposure to Ultraviolet Radiation

-This one's especially important during summer.
+This ones especially important for us Floridians.
 Nearly all skin cancers are caused by too much exposure to UV radiation either from the sun or other sources, like tanning beds.

 With around four million cases diagnosed each year, skin cancer is the most common cancer in the U.S., but there's a lot you can do to limit your risk.
 Stay in the shade whenever possible, protect skin with hats and long sleeves or pants, and wear broad-spectrum (UVA/UVB) sunscreen with an SPF of 15 or higher every day, even when it's cloudy.